 Forced tunneling lets you redirect or "force" all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
 This is a critical security requirement for most enterprise IT policies.
-Without forced tunneling, Internet-bound traffic from your VMs in Azure will always traverse from Azure network infrastructure directly out to the Internet, without the option to allow you to inspect or audit the traffic.
-Unauthorized Internet access can potentially lead to information disclosure or other types of security breaches
+Without forced tunneling, Internet-bound traffic from your VMs in Azure always traverses from Azure network infrastructure directly out to the Internet, without the option to allow you to inspect or audit the traffic.
+Unauthorized Internet access can potentially lead to information disclosure or other types of security breaches.

 Azure currently works with two deployment models: Resource Manager and classic.
 The two models are not completely compatible with each other.
 Before you begin, you need to know which model that you want to work in.
 For information about the deployment models, see Understanding deployment models.
 If you are new to Azure, we recommend that you use the Resource Manager deployment model.

 This article walks you through configuring forced tunneling for virtual networks created using the Resource Manager deployment model.
 Forced tunneling can be configured by using PowerShell, not through the portal.
 If you want to configure forced tunneling for the classic deployment model, select classic article from the following dropdown list:

 The following diagram illustrates how forced tunneling works.

 In the example above, the Frontend subnet is not forced tunneled.
 The workloads in the Frontend subnet can continue to accept and respond to customer requests from the Internet directly.
 The Mid-tier and Backend subnets are forced tunneled.
 Any outbound connections from these two subnets to the Internet will be forced or redirected back to an on-premises site via one of the S2S VPN tunnels.